 "One cannot understand the present turn of the Kurdish question, nor the trajectory of its political expressions - the PKK in the first place - without taking into account the end of the golden age of a socialist or "progressive" "Nationalism from below" in the periphery and semi-periphery of the capitalist system, and its causes.
-"5
+"5 most guerrillas have included or include numerous female combatants - for example in Colombia.
+This is even truer amongst Maoist-inspired guerrillas (Nepal, Peru, Philippines, etc.) using the strategy of "People's War": male/female equality should contribute to the tearing down of traditional structures, feudal or tribal (always patriarchal).
+It is in the Maoist origins of the PKK-PYD that one finds the source of what specialists call "martial feminism".

 The PKK has not given up the usual goal of national liberation movements.
-Even if it now avoids a word that sounds too authoritarian, the aim of the PKK is still today as it was yesterday, the creation of a central apparatus of management and of political rule over a territory - and there is no better word than State to describe
+Even if it now avoids a word that sounds too authoritarian, the aim of the PKK is still today as it was yesterday, the creation of a central apparatus of management and